Catel/Catel.Analyzers/README.md

 This project provides Roslyn code analyzers to provide info on best practices when using Catel.

 For documentation, please visit the [documentation portal](https://docs.catelproject.com)

+This code base has used [WpfAnalyzers](https://github.com/DotNetAnalyzers/WpfAnalyzers) as inspiration.

 ## How to contribute